wasimscctech/CCTech-Intermediate/Simple_interest/README.md

 2. add private members for principal, interest rate and year.
 3. create a method which will set the private members and will calculate simple interest. this method will takes 3 arguments and it will calculate the simple interest and return it as float point type.
+If any one of the 3 arguments is negative then the function will throw an exception.
 4. create the main file in which we will test our code using assert function.